stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 * Use {{ site.data.talent.purge }} to dispel {{ site.data.dungeon.vp.storm_shield }}.

 **{{ site.data.dungeon.vp.empyrean_assassin }}**
-* Their melees will apply {{ site.data.dungeon.vp.lethargic_poison }}.
-Maybe consider using {{ site.data.talent.poison_cleansing_totem }} to help your tank.
 * Use {{ site.data.talent.purge }} to dispel {{ site.data.dungeon.vp.vapor_form }}.
 You can also interrupt the cast but it might be worth to keep your kick.
+* They will jump on a random target with {{ site.data.dungeon.vp.assassinate }}.
+Stay close to melee for cleave purposes but spread at 5 yds from your allies.

 **{{ site.data.dungeon.vp.young_storm_dragon }}**
 * Sidestep the {{ site.data.dungeon.vp.chilling_breath }} frontal when targeted.
-* {{ site.data.dungeon.vp.icy_buffet }} will deal party damage, knock you back and apply a DoT to you.
-Try to not lose uptime to the knockback by using instant casts and use defensives as needed.
+* {{ site.data.dungeon.vp.icy_buffet }} will deal party damage and apply a DoT to you.
+Use defensives as needed.
 This is a great time to use {{ site.data.talent.ag }}.
-* Stay in the {{ site.data.dungeon.vp.healing_well }} for free regen.
+* Stay in the {{ site.data.dungeon.vp.healing_well }} for free healing.

 **{{ site.data.dungeon.vp.howling_gale_npc }}**
 * Use {{ site.data.spell.fs }} and {{ site.data.spell.frs }} to remove the {{ site.data.dungeon.vp.howling_gale }} buff and move through.